 The report, to be published in the 2014 Farmer's Almanac, predicts a "bitterly" cold winter that is above the norm for most of the East Coast.
 Other areas are also expected to suffer from unusually chilly temperatures, excepting the far Southwest area.
 A second Farmer's Almanac, referred to as the "old one" and based out of New Hampshire, has made a similar prediction.

-"Sweaters and snow shovels should be unpacked early and kept close by throughout the season," Janice Stillman, editor of the Old Farmer's Almanac, told the Daily News.
+"Sweaters and snow shovels should be unpacked early and kept close by throughout the season," Janice Stillman, editor of the Old Farmer's Almanac said according to the Daily News.

 "We think most of the country is going to see a colder and snowier winter," contributing editor Tim Clark said in an interview with the Weather Channel.